shutaozhenzhen/thetimelineproj/doc/support.rst

 The mailing list
 ----------------

-We use a mailing list for all kinds of discussions about timeline.
+We use a mailing list for all kinds of discussions about Timeline.
 Before you send your question, please :sf:`browse <mailman/thetimelineproj-user>` or :sf:`search <mailman/search/?mail_list=thetimelineproj-user>` the mailing archive to see if you can find your answer.